-You’ve acquired a rental property.
+Maybe you’ve acquired a rental property.
 Maybe you’ve moved into a new home, and have decided to rent out your old one.
-Or maybe you’ve purchased a condo, or completed a basement suite in your home, solely for the purpose of getting that extra rental income.
+Maybe you’ve purchased a condo, or completed a basement suite in your home, solely for the purpose of getting that extra rental income.

-Preparing the right ad can help you find a tenant online.
+Preparing the right ad is crucial for finding a tenant online.
 You’ll need to write an ad that not only describes your property, but also sets it apart from all the other rental properties being advertised.

 If you’re looking to find a tenant without using an agent, the best way to get the word out is to advertise in a variety of places.
 But also consider your target market.
 If you’re renting out a luxury condo, you likely won’t be advertising in the same places as when you’re renting out a basement bachelor suite.